artheranet/arthera-node-releases/README.md

-# arthera-node-releases
+# Repository for Arthera node releases

-Release binaries for arthera-node
+Archive of release binaries